Positively Pittsburgh Live News

 The Pittsburgh Community Safety website is another fantastic resource for keeping tabs on your community.
 Sign up to receive public safety alerts in your police zone, and check out the virtual blotter.
 Need help?
 Check out the user guide.

-Congratulations to Beechview residents Sue Pfeuffer and Phyllis Didiano, who were recently named recipients of the 2013 Jefferson Award for their dedication and service to their neighborhood!
+Two of Beechview's finest recognized for their dedication Congratulations to Beechview residents Sue Pfeuffer and Phyllis Didiano, who were recently named recipients of the 2013 Jefferson Award for their dedication and service to their neighborhood!
 The Jefferson Award, known as the "Nobel Prize for volunteerism," was started in 1972 and named after Thomas

 Jefferson.
-Learn more about the award here
+Learn more about the award here.

 Sue and Phyllis are board members of the Friends of the Beechview Library and members of the Community Leaders United of Beechview (CLUB).
 For the past 20 years, they've lived on the same street in Beechview, and both have put countless hours in working to make Beechview better--from the weekly flea market, various community fundraisers, and community initiatives like the Beechview Area Concerned Citizens and the Night Out Against Crime.
 Check out this piece that the Post-Gazette posted about Sue and Phyllis to learn more.
 Congratulations!